Session Expired

 AI Summary

-This bill amends the Illinois Vehicle Code to define ALPR systems and regulate the retention and access of detection records by law enforcement.
+This bill amends the Illinois Vehicle Code to define ALPR systems and regulate data retention, ensuring consistency with the Expressway Camera Act and the State Records Act.

 Business Impact

-If you operate a law enforcement agency in Illinois, you must retain ALPR records for 5 years and comply with archiving rules or face scrutiny.
+If you operate ALPR systems in Illinois, you must retain detection records for 5 years and comply with archiving rules or face penalties.

 State